robovm/robovm-docs/en/configuration.md

 > NOTE: `-bootclasspath` can either be specified multiple times on the command line, each specifying a single value or specified once with multiple `:` separated values.

-> CAUTION: When running RoboVM in an IDE like Eclipse or from a build tool such as Maven or Gradle the `<bootclasspath>` and `<classpath>` elements in the `robovm.xml` file will be ignored.
+> CAUTION: When running RoboVM in an IDE like Eclipse and IntelliJ, or from a build tool such as Maven and Gradle the `<bootclasspath>` and `<classpath>` elements in the `robovm.xml` file will be ignored.
 Instead the classpaths of the IDE or build tool with be used.

 ## &lt;classpath&gt;